inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 -----

-Ethernet frame preemption is a feature specified in the 802.1Qbu standard that allows higher priority frames to interrupt the transmission of lower priority frames at the Media Access Control (MAC) layer of an Ethernet network.
+Ethernet frame preemption is a feature specified in the 802.1Qbu standard that allows higher priority frames to interrupt the transmission of lower-priority frames at the Media Access Control (MAC) layer of an Ethernet network.
 This can be useful for time-critical applications that require low latency for high-priority frames.
 For example, in a Time-Sensitive Networking (TSN) application, high-priority frames may contain time-critical data that must be delivered with minimal delay.
-Frame preemption can help ensure that these high-priority frames are given priority over lower priority frames, reducing the latency of their transmission.
+Frame preemption can help ensure that these high-priority frames are given priority over lower-priority frames, reducing the latency of their transmission.

 In this showcase, we will demonstrate Ethernet frame preemption and examine the